-Effective winter 2014, the DASB VTA Eco Pass is incorporated onto a “Clipper Card,” a reloadable smart card used for electronic transit fare payment in the Bay Area.
+The DASB VTA Eco Pass is incorporated onto a “Clipper Card,” the reloadable smart card used for electronic transit fare payment in the Bay Area.

 The VTA Eco Pass provides all De Anza students unlimited rides on Santa Clara Valley Transportation Authority (VTA) buses and light rail within Santa Clara County for the duration of a quarter term.
 The Eco Pass is valid only for VTA services within Santa Clara County.